 Accelerating green transformation requires a new perspective, recognising that actors supporting – and opposing – change can be found in each of these categories.
 The task is to identify and forge alliances across these divides.

-This web page gives access to recent papers and blogs which have discussed the role of transformatice alliances.
+This web page gives access to recent papers which have discussed the role of transformative alliances.